 REAL GUITAR TIPS: FRETBOARD MECHANICS, LESSON

-Watch the video carefully and follow Steve's tips to make sure that you don't fall into the poor habits that are commonly found with amateur or self-taught guitarists.
+Watch the video carefully and follow Steve's tips to make sure that you don't fall into the poor habits that are commonly found with self-taught guitarists.

 Proper finger placement

 We're starting with a simple C chord in that neutral position that we talked about.
 Notice that my fingers are arched and I'm playing from the tips.

 If I move my hand very slightly out of that position, you'll hear that some of these notes are muted now and you can't hear the chord clearly.
 For beginners, I recommend that play each note in the chord and listen carefully to see if there's anything wrong (such as a slightly muted note) and figure out what you can do to correct it.
 When you're fingering your chords correctly, you're close to the fret wire and everything should sound nice and clear.

 Avoid pulling the chord out-of-tune with poor hand position

 If your hands are out of alignment, it's easy to pull a chord out of tune.
 I'm playing simple D chord here and if I just raise my fingers slightly, you can see that string is barely moving, but the chord is pulling out of tune.
 Just a little bit of upward pressure is going to make that happen.
 Position your hand properly and have that energy going directly into the fretboard to get a nice, clean, and in tune chord.

 Think in terms of chord shapes, not one finger at a time

 When you're learning to build your chords, it's natural to have a, "one finger at a time" approach.
 However, you'll eventually want to think of these chords as being whole shapes that you move in and out of effortlessly, as one continuous movement.